-An intermediate study of symbolic logic, focusing on quantificational and modal logic.
+An intermediate study of symbolic logic, focusing on quantificational, modal logic and probability theory.
 Attention is given to the contemporary application of symbolic logic to issues in philosophical theology, Christian apologetics, and related disciplines.
 Familiarity with propositional logic is presupposed.
+Prerequisite: PHILO 5373.